CalSol/braintrain/lab2.md

 In the example code skeletons, replace `RXD_PIN` and `TXD_PIN` with the appropriate pin name (like `P0_28`).
 Note that the example solutions use `P0_28` for RXD and `P0_29` for TXD.

 ## Lab 2.2: Sending CAN Messages
-The master node is configured to pulse its white LED on for 0.25 seconds when receiving a CAN message with ID 0x42.
+The master node is configured to pulse its LED on for 0.5 seconds when receiving a CAN message with ID 0x42.

 **Objective**: When the button is pressed on your BRAIN, have it transmit a message that triggers a blink on the remote master node.